vnali/studio-plugin-docs/README.md

 - Publish RSS
 - Allow all to see published RSS

+For multi-sites setup, user should have 'Set general settings for the podcast' and 'edit site' for selected site to access this setting.

 #### Episode settings
 You can specify these episode settings for each podcast per site.
 These settings only applies when importing episodes via asset index utility or resaving episodes via console
 - Default image for episodes
 - Default pub date for episodes
 - How to fetch genre from asset and import it to Craft

+For multi-sites setup, user should have 'Set episode settings for the podcast' and 'edit site' for selected site to access this setting.

 #### Import episodes by RSS
 You can [import episodes by fetching them from a RSS](https://github.com/vnali/studio-plugin-docs/edit/main/README.md#importing-episodes-via-fetching-data-from-the-rss) via this action.